-You can’t go wrong with a classic piece of kitchen kit, and it’s hard to beat a Le Creuset casserole dish.
-A culinary mainstay in any good cook’s kitchen, this quality dish goes from hob to oven to table, looking stylish along the way.
+You can’t go wrong with a classic piece of kitchen kit and it’s hard to beat a Le Creuset casserole dish.
+A culinary mainstay in any good cook’s kitchen, this quality dish goes from hob to oven to table, looking stylish along the way, particularly in this rich new ‘Nectar’ colour.
 The heat resistant knob means no burnt fingers through oven gloves, and the light enamel interior makes cleaning up easy.
 Cast iron construction ensures that food will stay warmer at the table for longer, as well as creating the best environment for even cooking and browning.

 Frantoio Muraglia olive oil

 Good olive oil is essential in the kitchen; an attractive bottle of the stuff even more so.
 This intensely fruit-driven oil is made from Coratina cold-pressed olives native to the Apulia region of Italy, a variety said to be packed with antioxidants as well as carrying an intense flavour.
 Each of the terracotta rainbow bottles is handmade and thus unique in design, as well as serving the primary purpose of protecting that precious oil from flavour-deteriorating light.